jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Sustained Attack (free):** Each time you roll a hit roll of 61 or more when making a close combat attack for the Striking Scorpion Exarch, that model can immediately make another close combat attack using the same weapon.
 These extra attacks cannot generate any additional attacks.
-- **Shadow Strike (5 pts):** Whilst this unit contains a Striking Scorpion Exarch, enemy cover saves made against ranged attacks made by models in this unit receive a -1 penalty.
+- **Shadow Strike (5 pts):** Whilst this unit contains a Striking Scorpion Exarch, each time an enemy model makes an Armour or Cover saving throw against a ranged attack made by a model in this unit, if that enemy model is benefitting from Light Cover or Heavy Cover, it takes a -1 penalty to that saving throw.
 - **Scorpion's Grasp (5 pts):** Each time you roll a wound roll of 61 or more when making a close combat attack with the Scorpion's claw, the target suffers 1 mortal wound in addition to any normal damage.
 - **Scorpion's Sting (8 pts):** Whilst this unit contains a Striking Scorpion Exarch, the Mandiblasters this unit is equipped with have a Strength characteristic of 4.
-- **Stalker (10 pts):** Whilst this unit contains a Striking Scorpion Exarch, it models in it receive a +1 bonus to all cover saving throws.
+- **Stalker (10 pts):** Whilst this unit contains a Striking Scorpion Exarch, it gains the following benefit: While this unit is wholly within an Area terrain feature, or while every model in this unit is within 1" of any terrain feature (except Hills), this unit is Shrouded.
 - **Terrorizer (10 pts):** Whilst this unit contains a Striking Scorpion Exarch, add 1 to roll made for this unit's **Terror Troops** special rule.
 - **Ambush (15 pts):** Whilst this unit contains a Striking Scorpion Exarch, if a model in this unit makes an attack in the